 Immunize as Early as Possible

-Flu season 2020 is on track to be among the worst, according to the National Institute of Allergy and Infectious Diseases, so protect yourself with the flu shot.
+Protect yourself against flu season 2021 by getting a flu shot.
 Many campus health centers offer free flu vaccines for students, so consider getting vaccinated (if you have not already).

 What Happens if You Get Sick?